oracle-livelabs/database/migrate-ssrs-to-oci/migrate-ssrs-databases/migrate-ssrs-databases.md

 ### Objectives
 In this lab, you will learn to :
 * Restore the SQL Server Databases
-* Configure the Microsoft SQL Server Reporting (SSRS) services with existing ReportServer and ReportServerTempdb databases.
+* Configure the Microsoft SQL Server Reporting (SSRS) services with existing ReportServer and ReportServerTempdb Databases

 ### Prerequisites